Aricg/puppet-HA-postgres-rabbit-redis/README.md

 Puppet Modules for an HA environment
 ====================================
-I have been working on.
 Services include Postgres 9.2, rabbitmq-server 2.8.7, redis-server 2.4.16.
 Keepalived provieds VIP's for HA.
-It's all coupled together and needs to be refinced, but it does infact work.
+It's all coupled together and needs to be refined.
+Also I'm not running unit tests as I go, so YMMV.
 I'll be updating this as I find problems in testing.

 This collection of modules was meant for a very specific and I'll admit rushed project, and is thus rather inflexible, there are a handful of hardcoded problems that I'll work on in the next iteration. (as I learn puppet better)
 For example, if you only have on rabbit node, you need to set multiple nodes to false, and I run some ugly logic to create the config file thereafter.